Design & Production Courses

 DEP 8651

 Wide-ranging study of costume silhouettes and historical shapes requiring highly developed problem solving skills and independent thinking.
+Graduate students will be required to complete coursework appropriate to a graduate level of study.
 Prerequisite(s): DEP 7652 or permission of instructor.

 DEP 8652

-Wide-ranging study of advanced costume patterning problems and fabrics requiring highly developed problem solving skills and independent thinking.
-Possible topics include knits, stretch dancewear, ballet costume, fluid bias garments, and draping.
-Prerequisite(s): DEP 6652 or permission of instructor.
+A wide-ranging study of advanced costume patterning problems or fabrics requiring highly developed problem-solving skills and independent thinking.
+Possible topics may include flat pattern manipulation, draping, garment bias and grain, rendering interpretation, or advanced construction methods.
+Prerequisite: DEP 6652 or permission of instructor

 DEP 8653